 In order to provide a greater opportunity for more people to present at the conference, multiple submissions by single authors cannot be accepted.
 Co-authors may appear on multiple papers, but each accepted paper, or poster, with multiple co-authors should have a different conference registrant.

-For paper presentation at the Conference and inclusion of the full paper in the Proceedings, at least one registration per paper is required by 9 February 2018.
+For paper presentation at the Conference and inclusion of the full paper in the Proceedings, at least one registration per paper is required by 23 February 2018 (extended deadline).

 For poster presentation at the Conference and inclusion of the Poster Extended Abstract in the Proceedings, at least one registration per poster is required by 16 March 2018.